 Edinburgh is a perfect weekend getaway.
 Lots to do and see, various neighbourhoods to explore each with their own character, foodie hotspots ranging from the sweetest cakes to healthy choices to indulging Scottish fare, and yet, the city is small enough to not feel overwhelmed by it.
-Last July I spent a weekend in Edinburgh with Safestay Hostels, and since this was far from my first trip to the Scottish capital, I thought it would be tricky to fill my days with activities I hadn’t tried and places I hadn’t seen yet.
+Last July I visited the city with Safestay Hostels and put together a weekend guide for Edinburgh.
+Since this was not my first trip to the Scottish capital, I thought it would be tricky to fill my days with activities I hadn’t tried and places I hadn’t seen yet.
 I’ll tell you this much: Edinburgh has more to offer than I ever imagined!

 Edinburgh was the last stop on my tour around with UK with Safestay Hostels and also the final stop on the convenient Virgin Trains East Coast route from London.
 Arriving here by train (whether from across the Central Belt in Glasgow, or from down south in England) is the best way to start your weekend in Edinburgh, because the train station Waverley is located in the city centre between the Old Town in the south and New Town in the north.